Alexa for Shopping (formerly Amazon Rufus) 2026: How Amazon's AI Assistant Recommends Products

 4) Increase information density in A+ and images

 Many modules look visually strong but remain text-light.
-For Rufus, structured and readable information carries more weight.
+For Alexa for Shopping, structured and readable information carries more weight.
 This includes infographics: legible text can materially improve semantic utility.

 5) Manage rating hygiene consistently